fbarrento/data-factory/docs/index.md

 # Data Factory Documentation

-A powerful test data factory library for PHP 8.4+.
-Create flexible, type-safe test data for your PHP applications without framework dependencies.
+**The modern test data factory for PEST.** Create expressive, maintainable test data for your PEST test suite.

+Inspired by Laravel's Eloquent factories, Data Factory follows the same intuitive API you already know—but works with any PHP class, not just Eloquent models.

 ## Why Data Factory?

+- **Familiar API**: Inspired by Laravel's factories—if you know Laravel, you already know this
+- **Built with PEST in mind**: Works with any PHP testing framework, optimized for PEST's expressive syntax
+- **Write DRY test code**: Define test data once, reuse across all tests
+- **Readable tests**: Clear intent with named states like `->succeeded()`
+- **Easy complex objects**: Create nested graphs without boilerplate
 - **Framework-agnostic**: Works with any PHP class or array structure, not tied to Eloquent
 - **Type-safe**: Full PHP 8.4+ generics support with 100% type coverage
-- **Flexible**: Supports both objects and arrays, perfect for API testing
-- **Powerful sequences**: Built-in cycling sequences with closure support
-- **Clean syntax**: Chainable API inspired by Laravel but lighter and more versatile
 - **Well-tested**: 100% code coverage, PHPStan level 9 compliant

 ## Features

-- ✅ Create single or multiple instances with `make()` and `count()`
+- ✅ Clean, focused test files without repetitive setup code
+- ✅ Expressive state methods for testing different scenarios
-- ✅ Generate realistic fake data with integrated Faker support
+- ✅ Generate realistic fake data with integrated Faker
-- ✅ Define reusable states for different variations
-- ✅ Use sequences to cycle through values
-- ✅ Nest factories for complex object graphs
+- ✅ Create complex object graphs with nested factories
-- ✅ Create arrays instead of objects with `ArrayFactory`
+- ✅ Test variations easily with sequences
+- ✅ Support for both objects and arrays (perfect for API testing)
 - ✅ Integrate with your classes using `HasDataFactory` trait

 ## Documentation